-We understand some of you have employees you’ve never met in person, in totally different countries so you’ll have to creative.
+We understand some of you have employees you’ve never met in person, in totally different countries, so you’ll have to be creative.
 Your international workers may appreciate an Amazon Gift Card or something like that.

 Give Them Some Benefits!

-When we say pay them, we mean on time, regularly and for their value they bring.
+When we say pay them, we mean on time, regularly, and for the value they bring.

 People have bills due at the end of the month.

 Being constantly late with payment can hurt your employees in so many ways.
-If you’re having a problem paying them on time, make sure you’re upfront with that so they can make a decision.
+If you’re having a problem paying them on time, make sure you’re upfront.

 You should also pay them a wage that makes sense.
-If you can’t then you need to work on the business or apply for some grants.
+If you can’t, you need to work on the business or apply for grants.

 Offer Good Workers a Testimonial

-If you hire contractors then they would really appreciate it if you could give them a testimonial they can use.
-They’ll definitely appreciate it and can help them take their business to the next level.
-Establishing a great relationship like that means they can speak positively about you and your business in their circles.
+If you hire contractors, then they would really appreciate it if you could give them a testimonial they can use.
+They’ll definitely appreciate it, which can help them take their business to the next level.
+Establishing an excellent relationship like that means they can speak positively about you and your business in their circles.

 Make Sure You Allow Your Employee’s to Take Breaks